Executives

 President & Chief Executive Officer, CBS Sports

 Berson oversees all aspects of CBS Sports across broadcast, cable, digital and streaming.
-He manages the relationships with CBS Sports’ partners, including the NFL, the Masters, PGA TOUR, PGA of America, NCAA, UEFA, Southeastern Conference and Big Ten Conference.
-Under Berson’s leadership, CBS Sports has more closely aligned and integrated all of its sports assets, including the CBS broadcast network, Paramount Global’s streaming service Paramount+, CBS Sports Network, CBSSports.com and all its digital sports properties.
+He manages the relationships with CBS Sports’ partners, including the NFL, the Masters, PGA TOUR, PGA of America, NCAA, Big Ten Conference and UEFA.
+Under Berson’s leadership, CBS Sports has more closely aligned and integrated all of its sports assets, including the CBS broadcast network, Paramount+, CBS Sports Network, CBSSports.com and all its digital sports properties.
 Sports continues to be a primary driver for Paramount Global’s linear and digital success.

-During Berson’s tenure at CBS Sports, he has been integral in all the Network’s rights acquisition negotiations with many marquee partners.
-He has helped spearhead four rights agreements with the NFL, including an 11-year multi-platform rights agreement that extends the Network’s long standing relationship with the league through the 2033 season.
-The historic deal keeps CBS the home of the AFC, while securing expanded and flexible distribution rights for Paramount+, as well as a vast array of rights across Paramount Global networks, properties and platforms.
-Berson conceived the Emmy award-winning NFL Wild Card Game on Nickelodeon, produced by CBS Sports, which debuted in 2021.
-In addition to versions in 2022 and 2023, the successful telecast became the first-ever alternate telecast of the Super Bowl for Super Bowl LVIII in 2024.
-The special slime-filled presentation, which aired alongside CBS Sports’ broadcast, is cultivating a new generation of fans and spurred the creation of NFL Slimetime, a weekly series on Nickelodeon.
+During Berson’s tenure at CBS Sports he has been integral in all the Company’s rights acquisition negotiations with many marquee partners.
+He has helped spearhead four rights agreements with the NFL, including an 11-year multi-platform rights agreement that extends the Network’s longstanding relationship with the league through the 2033 season.
+The historic deal keeps CBS the home of the AFC, while securing expanded rights for Paramount+ and Paramount Global platforms.
+Berson conceived the Emmy award-winning NFL Wild Card Game on Nickelodeon, produced by CBS Sports, which debuted in 2021, with versions airing annually.
+The groundbreaking production also became the first-ever alternate telecast of the Super Bowl for Super Bowl LVIII in 2024.
+The special slime-filled presentations, which air alongside CBS Sports’ broadcast, are cultivating a new generation of fans and spurred the creation of NFL Slimetime, a weekly series on Nickelodeon.

 Berson has been instrumental in numerous long-term golf deals for CBS.
 These include two separate nine-year PGA TOUR rights agreements (2013-2021 and 2022-2030), continuing CBS Sports’ position as the leading broadcast partner of the PGA TOUR, as well as an historic 11-year deal with the PGA of America for CBS’ carriage of the PGA Championship through 2030.

-A 10-time Emmy winner, Berson co-ran ESPN’s programming department before joining CBS.
+A 12-time Emmy winner, Berson spent 16-years at ESPN and co-ran the company’s programming department before joining CBS.
 He was responsible for programming strategy, scheduling, development and driving audience consumption for all of ESPN’s domestic television networks and digital video media platforms.

 The Sports Business Journal annually includes Berson on its list of the Most Influential People in Sports Business.
 In January 2006, The Sporting News listed Berson, then 33, on its annual list of “Young & Powerful.”
 In 2007, 2008 and 2009, he was selected as a Sports Business Journal “Forty Under 40” recipient and named as a “Forty Under 40 Hall of Famer.”
 In 2007 and 2008, he was listed on BusinessWeek’s “The Power 100” ranking of the 100 most powerful people in sports.
 In 2019, for his philanthropic and professional work, Berson was honored by the UJA-Federation of New York at its Sports for Youth Luncheon.

-Berson serves as chair of the annual March of Dimes luncheon, an event that brings the industry’s most prominent organizations and leaders together to unite around March of Dimes’ mission to combat preventable maternal health risks and deaths along with preventable preterm birth and infant deaths.
+Berson serves as chair of the annual March of Dimes Sports Luncheon, an event that brings the industry’s most prominent organizations and leaders together to unite around March of Dimes’ mission to combat preventable maternal health risks and deaths along with preventable preterm birth and infant deaths.